 Do I need a visa for Bulgaria?

 Many travellers can visit visa-free for short stays.
 UK citizens typically get up to 90 days in any 180 across Schengen.
-Check your passport validity and insurance before you go.
+Since 2026, you’ll also be registered via the EES biometric system on first entry.
+Passport needs at least 3 months’ validity beyond your exit date.

 What's the cheapest way from Sofia Airport to the centre?

 It gives access to medically necessary state care on local terms.
-It’s not a replacement for travel insurance, so carry both.
+Not a replacement for proper travel insurance, especially if you’re hiking, skiing or driving, so carry both.
+Mountain rescue can run into thousands of euros, you don’t want that surprise.

 What to know How to Plan or Save for a Trip?
 Here are our best: